 The Entry-Exit System: the next step in smart and strong borders

 Air, sea and land crossing is a complex process.
-A new era of external border management is coming: protecting the security of citizens facilitated by the use of biometrics, stored in centralized databases.
+A new era of external border management is coming: protecting the security of citizens facilitated by the use of biometrics stored in centralised databases.

 The EU borders in 2022

-EES will be fully operational mid-2022 and will apply to all Third Country Nationals who travel for long- or short-term stays.
-Passengers who fall under the visa-exempt or visa regime program are also subject to the system.
+EES will be fully operational in mid-2022 and will apply to all Third Country Nationals who travel for long- or short-term stays.
+Passengers under the visa-exempt or visa regime program are also subject to the system.

 Europe will manage one of the largest biometric systems in the world.
-Eu-LISA, the European agency of large-scale IT systems, is responsible for the development of the centralized database.
+Eu-LISA, the European agency of large-scale IT systems, is responsible for developing the centralised database.